 WEATHER BRAINS: Don’t forget you can listen to our weekly 90 minute netcast anytime on the web, or on iTunes.
 This is the show all about weather featuring many familiar voices, including our meteorologists here at ABC 33/40.
-We will produce this week’s show tonight at 8:30 p.m.
-CST… you can watch live here.
+We will record this week’s episode tonight at 8:30 p.m.
+CST… Bob Baron of Baron Services will be our guest.
+You can watch live here.

 CONNECT: You can find me on all of the major social networks…

 I will be doing a weather program this morning at Indian Valley Elementary School in Sylacauga… be looking for the next Weather Xtreme video here by 4:00 this afternoon.
 Enjoy the day and stay dry…